aksharbarot/tintri_graphite/README.md

 The script can be sent to the background or run with a screen session as it will poll the vmstore a set interval.

-You'll also need a storage schema stanza such as:
+You'll also need a graphite storage schema stanza such as:

 ```
 [tintri]